pivotal-anz/ci-ultimate/UsingConcourse.md

 1. You can access the dashboard at http://52.91.98.156:8080 or http://ec2-52-91-98-156.compute-1.amazonaws.com:8080.

-1. There is the same option to download `fly` or, if you have `fly` already run `fly --target "http://ec2-52-91-98-156.compute-1.amazonaws.com:8080" sync`.
+1. There is the same option to download `fly` **but** if you have `fly` already *you must* run `fly --target "http://ec2-52-91-98-156.compute-1.amazonaws.com:8080" sync` instead (or it won't work properly later; the `fly` utility seems to be intimately linked to the Concourse installation it came from).
 Either way a copy of `fly` is downloaded.
 It takes a while, so be patient.

 1. If you downloaded `fly` from the console (instead of running `sync`):